gregcaporaso/open-van/book/bathroom.md

 # Toilet cabinet

-Not a lot of text here yet, but here's some pictures that show our toilet setup.
-This is a [Nature's Head Composting Toilet](https://amzn.to/3qPh4Jt) and we love it!
+Our toilet setup.
+This is a [Nature's Head Composting Toilet](https://natureshead.net/) and it's working nicely so far.

 💩 to 🌱 can save the 🌍 .
 If you want to learn more about composting human waste, [The Humanure Handbook](https://amzn.to/30JzT6e) is the definitive resource.